thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/temco-controls-tstat-10-and-hum-w1.md

 ![imageCe](/images/devices-library/ready-to-go-devices/temco-tstat10/temco-tstat10-device-1-ce.png)
 {% endif %}

-Let’s display Temco Tstat10 time series on a dashboard.
+Let&#39;s display Temco Tstat10 time series on a dashboard.
 For this purpose, you can create your own dashboard with your custom widgets or use a ready-made dashboard and simply import it.

 {% capture readytogodevicestogglespec %}